 History has no control groups, so analyzing your data will be easiest if you account for crucial data points and variables in advance.
 Making a list of Key Performance Indicators (KPIs) before building a form can help ensure submissions are powerful drivers for your downstream analysis.

-For example, if you collect a city name in one field, and the country in another, filtering data by region will be simple; you won’t have to tediously backtrack through your submissions to find what you’re looking for.
+For example, if you collect a city name in one field and the country in another, filtering data by region will be simple; you won’t have to tediously backtrack through your submissions to find what you’re looking for.

 6. Thoroughly Test your Forms Before Production

 The more complex a form, the more points of failure it tends to have.
-Ensure forms are interpreted by your users they way you intend and that they collect the information you need by testing them in small groups.
+Ensure forms are interpreted by your users the way you intend and collect the information you need by testing them in small groups.
 If the feedback you receive suggests some part of the form is confusing or unclear, consider how it could be made more approachable; remember that if a form shows cracks on a small scale, it’s likely to become a larger problem in the long run.

 7. Before Scripting or Adding Rules, Rename your Field Keys.